Back to top

 Armstrong Redwoods trail

-At the main parking lot there are restroom facilities, a ranger station, and a visitor/nature center with a gift shop.
-The nature center was small but worth checking out, with a touching table that included plant and rock specimens, honeycomb, animal track casts, feathers, and other specimens in little clear plastic cases with built-in magnifiers in the lids.
+At the main parking lot at the preserve entrance are restroom facilities, a ranger station, and a visitor/nature center with a gift shop.
+The visitor center is small but worth checking out, with a touching table that includes plant and rock specimens, honeycomb, animal track casts, feathers, and other objects in little clear plastic cases with built-in magnifiers in the lids.

 We took the Pioneer Trail to the Armstrong Trail and then looped back down via the Discovery Trail.
-The Discovery trail is accessible and even included "tree hugging platforms" along the way (really!).
+The Discovery Trail is accessible and even includes "tree hugging platforms" along the way (really!) in case you feel so inclined.
 The whole trip is a little over a mile and a quarter.
+If you're into more strenuous hikes, there are plenty of opportunities further into the park.

 Col. Armstrong Tree

-The kids were captivated by the sheer size of the ancient redwoods.
-The tallest tree in the park, the Parson Jones Tree, is 310 feet tall, and the Colonel Armstrong Tree, the oldest tree in the park, is estimated to be 1,400 years old.
-It's really like being in another world.
-If you're into more strenuous hikes, there are plenty of opportunities further into the park.
+The sheer size and scale of the preserve's ancient redwoods are captivating.
+The tallest tree in the park, the Parson Jones Tree, is an astounding 310 feet tall, and the 308-foor Colonel Armstrong Tree, the oldest tree in the park, is estimated to be 1,400 years old.
+Find a part of the preserve where there aren't any other people, take a deep breath of the cool forest air, and it's hard not to believe you've entered another more peaceful world.
+It's a really special place and its worth the effort to get there.

 Learn more about Armstrong Redwoods at www.parks.ca.gov.